BSEL-UC3M/pMoSS/README.md

 ## Examples
 You can find examples of data analysis in the example folder.
 A Google Colab notebook is provided for a quick test.

+Please, note that the software is not implemented for GPU so Monte Carlo cross-validation takes quite a long time.
+The user can target the process by observing for a certain **n**-value, when a entire cross-validation has finished.

+Get the latest version of the code in the [Releases](https://github.com/BIIG-UC3M/pMoSS/releases).
+There you will find a data.zip file which contains the estimated *p-values* of the examples:

+- *p-values* for the morphology changes with the increase of cellular age.
+- *p-values* for the morphology changes in cancer cells and their protrusions after being treated with Taxol.

+To avoid heavy computations and make a quick test of the code, download the data.
+Then, place it into the folder of the cloned repository, so the links in the notebooks work properly.
+Otherwise, change the links in the notebooks.

 ## Feedback and contributions
 - All kind of feedback is welcome.
 Specially if it supports the use of the code and a better understanding on how to work with it.